Ross-Ede/HomeownerClassAutomation/README.md

-  Ensure This Folder Has The "password_protect_pdf" Python File (.py) Ensure This Folder Has The "HO to Learner (missing information)" Outlook Item Template File (.oft) Ensure In Your File Directory Settings You Has File Extensions Turned Off
+  Ensure This Folder Has The "password_protect_pdf" Python File (.py) Ensure This Folder Has The "HO to Learner (missing information)" Outlook Item Template File (.oft) Ensure In Your File Directory Settings You Has File Extensions Turned Off Ensure you do not save any files on onedrive/cloud

 ## Instructions On Use